Honolulu Museum of Art: The John Dominis and Patches Damon Holt Gallery

-The second floor gallery of the Henry R. Luce Wing in the Luce Pavilion Complex houses works from the museum's Arts of Hawai‘i collection.
+The second floor gallery of the Henry R. Luce Wing in the Luce Pavilion Complex houses works from the museum's Arts of Hawaiʻi collection.
 The John Dominis and Patches Damon Holt Gallery includes an introduction to indigenous Hawaiian art, early Western views of Hawaiʻi, and the art of contemporary Hawaiʻi-based artists.
 The gallery reflects changing life and landscapes of post European-contact Hawaiʻi as well as its exploration of Hawaiʻi's changing artistic traditions as Island communities grew and became less isolated during the 19th and early 20th centuries.

 Early views of Hawaiʻi, dating from the last decades of the 18th century and the beginning of the 19th, by expedition artists such as England's John Webber and Robert Dampier, France's Auguste Borget and Stanislaus Darondeau, and Russia's Louis Choris, present images of the Western world's first contact with Hawaiʻi.
 Nineteenth-century images by European artists such as George Burgess, Paul Emmert, Nicholas Chevalier, and James Gay Sawkins, who passed through Hawaiʻi, show the growth of Western-style communities and an appreciation for the land and sea.

 The Holt Gallery also features painting, watercolors, drawings, prints and photographs by artists such as Enoch Wood Perry, Jules Tavernier, D. Howard Hitchcock, John La Farge, Georgia O'Keeffe, Ansel Adams, Brett Weston, Roi Partridge, and Jean Charlot.
-Works by Hawaiʻi-born artists including Marguerite Louis Blasingame, Isami Doi, Hon Chew Hee, Cornelia MacIntyre Foley, and Keichi Kimura reveal the development of an indigenous modernist tradition in 20th century Hawaiʻi, and include such contemporary artists as Lisa Reihana, James Jack, and Yan Pei Ming.
+Works by Hawaiʻi-born artists including Marguerite Louis Blasingame, Isami Doi, Hon Chew Hee, Cornelia MacIntyre Foley, and Keichi Kimura reveal the development of an indigenous modernist tradition in 20th-century Hawaiʻi, and include such contemporary artists as Lisa Reihana, James Jack, and Yan Pei Ming.
 Other regional artists in the collection include Charles W. Bartlett, Juliette May Fraser, Shirley Russell, Madge Tennent, and John Young.
-The John Dominis and Patches Damon Holt Gallery also features space for changing exhibitions which focus on the arts of Hawaiʻi.
+The John Dominis and Patches Damon Holt Gallery also features space for changing exhibitions that focus on the arts of Hawaiʻi.

 The Holt Gallery was named for John Dominis Holt and his late wife Frances "Patches" Damon Holt.
 John Dominis Holt was born to part-Hawaiian parents of aliʻi rank.
 He learned the religion, customs, mythology, and the Hawaiian language.
 By the time he was a teen, he was already a genealogist.

-Honorary trustee of the museum and wife of John Dominis Holt, Frances "Patches" Damon Holt was actively involved in many cultural projects.
-Descendant of a missionary family and a graduate of Punahou School, she received a law degree from Columbia University and was educated in England.
-Together with her older sister, Harriet Baldwin, she helped to oppose the H-3 project through Moanalua Valley.
+Frances "Patches" Damon Holt was actively involved in many cultural projects.
+The descendant of a missionary family and a graduate of Punahou School, she received a law degree from Columbia University and was educated in England.
+Together with her older sister, Harriet Baldwin, she helped oppose the H-3 project through Moanalua Valley.
 They also established a foundation to help preserve cultural and environmental values.